bhattbhakti05/MyProfile/README.md

 <br>💻 Data Analytics for Business Student
 <br>💡 &nbsp;Aspiring data analyst eager to learn and grow in the field of data analysis.
 <br>&nbsp;->Proficient in statistical analysis tools such as R and Python, and experienced in data cleaning and visualization.
-<br>&nbsp->;Passionate about uncovering insights that inform business decisions and excited to collaborate with others in the data community.
+<br>&nbsp;->Passionate about uncovering insights that inform business decisions and excited to collaborate with others in the data community.
 <br>&nbsp;->Continuously learning and working on new projects to improve my skills and gain more experience.
 <br>🌱 &nbsp;Being eager to learn new technologies and methods in the data analytics field is essential for staying up-to-date with the latest advancements and being able to provide valuable insights to businesses.
 It shows a commitment to continuous learning and professional development.
 📩 &nbsp;You can shoot me an email at bhaktibhatt01@gmail.com!